mohitsinghs/mohitsingh.in/_content/code/building-a-link-shortner.md

 Database lookup before creating every link was problematic.
 I decided to fix it first.
 After some digging, I came across [Probabilistic Data Structures][pds].
 The possible candidates were [Bloom Filters][bf], [Cuckoo Filters][cf] and [Quotient Filters][qf].
 After some testing and thinking, I picked [Bloom Filters][bf].

-When I was looking for implementations, I found out that **Bitly** had [one old implementation][dablooms] in their GitHub repo[^2].
 I used [bloom][bloom] after writing a thread-safe wrapper around it.
 By using that to lookup before generating IDs, the lookup time reduced significantly.

 ## Minimizing failures